seafat1203/contact-list-e2e/README.md

 - Parallel: Parallel execution is not recommended to avoid data conflicts currently.
 - Step framwork: There is currently no dedicated step framework at the test level.
 This is intentional, as the project scope is small and test scenarios are simple.
+- TypeScript is configured via tsconfig.json.
+For this exercise, ESLint was not introduced to keep the setup lightweight.